Check back here for more information on upcoming

 Try your hand at clay in the company of friends.
 A great alternative to the movies or eating dinner out.
 Wheel demonstration at 7:00 pm.
 Beverages & light snacks, playing with clay included.
 Any piece you wish to keep will be fired for $5 a piece.

 A bell hooks Book Club & Support Group

 Please listen to audiozine bell hooks "Understanding Patriarchy" on Youtube prior to the meeting.

-We will be studying Chapter Four of "Feminism is for Everyone" by bell hooks at this meeting from 6:30 to 7:30 in depth.
+We will be studying Chapter Five of "Feminism is for Everybody" in depth by bell hooks at 6:30pm

-From 7:30 to 8:30 is open for people to discuss problems in their lives they are facing associated
+At 7:30 members are invited to discuss problems in their lives they are facing associated

-We meet the last Sunday of every month except for December.
+We meet the last Sunday of every month except December.

 There are many legal immigrants that Ice continues to release.
 Beginning August, they will be staying at the Juvenile Detention Center.
-Catholic Community Services as well as Casa Alita are in desperate need of volunteers since the snowbirds have left & they want the immigrants to have a warm welcome in Tucson.
+Catholic Community Services as well as Casa Alita are in desperate need of volunteers & they want the immigrants to have a warm welcome in Tucson.
 This is an ongoing crisis.
-You can drop off dried, canned, and packaged food, snack food, back packs, clothing & shoes at Ward 6, St. Philips in the Hills and the Tucson Clay Co-op
+You can drop off dried, canned, and packaged food, snack food, back packs, clothing & shoes at Ward 6, St. Philips in the Hills and the Tucson Clay Co-op.